-The Small Business Administration (SBA) is an interesting case.
-As a government agency, it doesn’t directly loan out capital to entrepreneurs.
+The U.S. Small Business Administration (SBA) doesn’t directly loan out capital to entrepreneurs.
 Instead, it backs private capital with its own guarantee, which makes it less risky for private lenders to give entrepreneurs favorable loan terms.
 In other words, lenders won’t take as large a loss if borrowers default on repayment.

-If you are taking out a loan from an SBA-approved lender, note that the SBA does charge a fee for this service, which is capped by law.
+If you are taking out a loan from an SBA-approved lender, note that the SBA charges a fee for this service, which is capped by law.
 Depending on your lender, this fee may (or may not) be passed on to you, the borrower.
-SBA guidelines state that loans under $150,000 will accrue no fees, whereas loans of $150,000 to $700,000 (with maturity of over one year) will accrue fees of 3%, with an additional 0.25 percent fee to be paid if a loan exceeds $1 million.
+SBA guidelines state that loans under $150,000 will accrue no fees, whereas loans of $150,000 to $700,000 (with a maturity of over one year) will accrue fees of 3%, with an additional 0.25% fee to be paid if a loan exceeds $1 million.

 As the name suggests, these unsuccessful payment fees are charged when your bank account has insufficient funds to pay back your loan (such as for a regularly scheduled payment).
 Generally, these fees are flat rates and not percentages.

-The prepayment penalty clause usually stipulates that if the borrower pays back the remaining balance early, they’ll have to pay back a portion of the remaining interest, all the remaining interest, or a flat fee.
-So, you may think you’re saving money by paying back a loan early, but that’s not always true (when a prepayment penalty is present).
+The prepayment penalty clause usually stipulates that if the borrower pays back the remaining balance early, they’ll have to pay back a portion of the remaining interest, all the remaining interest or a flat fee.
+You may think you’re saving money by paying back a loan early, but that’s not always true (when a prepayment penalty is present).